 Covenants and Liquidity Requirements - As long as H.I.G. continues to own at least 30% of the Series A Preferred Stock originally issued to it in the private placement, the consent of H.I.G. will be required for the Company to incur certain indebtedness and to take certain other corporate actions as set forth in the H.I.G.
 Investment Agreement.
 In addition, the Company is required to maintain an Asset Coverage Ratio (as defined in the H.I.G.
-Investment Agreement) of at least 2x (the "Minimum Asset Coverage Ratio"), which increases to 2.5x in August of 2023.
+Investment Agreement) of at least 2.0x (the "Minimum Asset Coverage Ratio"), which increased to 2.5x in August of 2023.
+The first measurement date of the 2.5x Minimum Asset Coverage Ratio was September 30, 2023.
 Additionally, the H.I.G.
 Investment Agreement requires the Company to maintain a Minimum Liquidity Amount (as defined in the H.I.G.
 Investment Agreement) for certain periods that ranges from \$65.0 million to \$125.0 million.
-If the Company fails to maintain the Minimum Asset Coverage Ratio or Minimum Liquidity Amount as of a certain date or for a certain time period required by the H.I.G.
-Investment Agreement under certain circumstances allows H.I.G. to nominate an additional director to our Board of Directors.
-H.I.G. would also have certain approval rights relating to the Company's annual budget, the hiring or termination of certain key executives and certain indebtedness, in each case subject to certain conditions and restrictions specified in the H.I.G.
-Investment Agreement.
-Agreement.
-Agreement.
-Agreement.
-Agreement.
-Agreement.
-Agreement.
+Failure to maintain the Minimum Asset Coverage Ratio or the Minimum Liquidity Amount as of the date or for the time period required by the H.I.G.
+Investment Agreement, for as long as H.I.G. continues to own at least 30% of the Series A Preferred Stock originally issued to it in the private placement, entitles H.I.G., subject to conditions and restrictions specified therein, to additional rights, including the right to approve hiring or termination of certain key executives and the right to approve the incurrence of certain indebtedness.
+As of September 30, 2023, we complied with the Minimum Liquidity Amount.
+However, our Asset Coverage Ratio was 2.3x as of September 30, 2023, and as a result, we did not meet the Minimum Asset Coverage Ratio.